MollyBurkmar1/Dynamics_Quadratic_EoS/README.md

 To run this notebook, the user requires a Mathematica license and to have installed MaTeX (see https://github.com/szhorvat/MaTeX).

+To avoid a Git large file error, a Git hook has been added which clears the output when the file is committed.
+To set the hooks directory to the .githooks folder, the following command needs to be run in your local directory where you've pulled this repository:

+git config --local core.hooksPath .githooks/

 ## Analysis

 The analysis in this notebook is used in the following paper: https://arxiv.org/abs/2302.03710v2.